Sadyvnam/IFC-IRC-CC/README.md

 When extending or interpreting this project, preserve these assumptions:

-- The system evaluates decision-readiness, not absolute model correctness
+- The system evaluates decision-readiness, not correctness
 - The system evaluates exchanged IFC data, not native authoring-tool fidelity
 - Lower assessment levels are intended to be more deterministic
-- Higher assessment levels are more limited, partial, and heuristic
+- Higher assessment levels are more limited, partial, heuristic
 - Category-specific logic is intentional and should not be flattened without care
-- Outputs should remain traceable rather than opaque
+- Outputs should be traceable

 ## Assessment Structure